haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/configure/setup-b2b.md

 You need to add the module to `composer.json`.
 All extensions and modules must be added to this file.
 These instructions are specific to {{site.data.var.ece}}.
 For more information, you can also review the [installation instructions](http://devdocs.magento.com/guides/v2.2/comp-mgr/install-extensions/b2b-installation.html) in the B2B guide.

 1. Open a terminal application.
-2. Change to your local development environment root directory.
+2. Change to your 本地开发环境 root directory.
 3. Use a text editor to edit `composer.json`.
 4. In the `require` section, add the following: